dawnl3ss/Aether-PHP/README.md

 ## Contributing

 Pull requests welcome!
-Focus on keeping it light, clean, and POO-driven.
+Focus on keeping it light, clean, and OOP-driven.

 ## License